pbakota/java-realtime-board/README.md

 make stop-stack
 ```

-NOTE: Do not forget to update your application.properties file under the 'docker' container.
+NOTE: Do not forget to update your application.properties and app.config.js files under the 'docker' container.